aecsocket/wordbase/README.md

 client-provided text at a client-specified position (relative to its own surface).
 This makes it stupid simple for clients to integrate pop-up dictionary functionality, as they don't need to handle performing a lookup or rendering contents; they just request the server to handle it for them.

+This pop-up is shown as a window which is placed above all other windows on the desktop, and is integrated into the server itself.
+It is not a standalone binary which can be launched outside of the server.

 However, this is a fairly platform-specific feature, and comes with some challenges to solve.